Review by Sherre Vernon

 Iris Jamahl Dunkle was the 2017-2018 Poet Laureate of Sonoma County, California and is the poetry director of the Napa Valley Writers’ Conference.
 Her poetry collections include Interrupted Geographies, Gold Passage, There’s a Ghost in This Machine of Air and West : Fire : Archive.
 She obtained her MFA in poetry from New York University, and her PhD in American Literature from Case Western Reserve University.

 West : Fire : Archive is a carefully organized lyric history.
-As hinted at in the structure of the title, the books is split into three sections, archival boxes so to speak.
+As hinted at in the structure of the title, the book is split into three sections, archival boxes so to speak.
 All three weave through the motif of fire, are centered in the American West and are introduced by a poetic packing list of sorts.
 These lists outline what the reader will encounter as they read a set of poems.
 Each contains a short description the content that follows; a list of places touched on in the poems; documents used as sources; and the people referred to therein.
-These packing lists provide a tether between the poems in a given section and also tie the three sections together, presenting a triptych biography: of Charmain Kittredge London, of the author, and of the embodied West.
+These packing lists provide a tether between the poems in a given section and also tie the three sections together, presenting a triptych biography: of Charmian Kittredge London, of the author, and of the embodied West.
 West : Fire : Archive ends with several pages of detailed notes.
 Taken as a whole, the collection is reminiscent of Eduardo Galeano’s Memory of Fire trilogy, where historical research is the solid foundation for the lyrical retelling of lived experience.
 As Dunkle tells it:

 Sometimes history is built from thousands